ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/build-a-data-service-in-ballerina.md

 ### Create the resources

-Follow the steps below to define resource functions from within this service to provide access to the database.
+Follow the steps below to define resource functions within this service to provide access to the database.

 1. Remove the generated content of the `service.bal` file.

-2. Create the first resource using the [Ballerina HTTP API Designer](/learn/vs-code-extension/design-the-services/http-api-designer/) of the VS Code extension as shown below.
+2. Create the first resource using the [Ballerina HTTP API Designer](/learn/vs-code-extension/design-the-services/http-api-designer/) of the VS Code extension, as shown below.

     ![Create resource function](/learn/images/featured-scenarios/build-a-data-service-in-ballerina/create-resource-function.gif)